ComplianceAugust 21, 2025

 Debtor name accuracy

 Listing the correct debtor name on a UCC search is critical.
 But for search purposes, it is advisable to run broad-based searches.
 As the party doing search due diligence, you want to uncover as many liens as possible — even against former names.
-Filing requirements are different; these must be made against the exact legal name of the debtor or the name of the “public organic record”.
+Filing requirements are different.
+A financing statement (UCC-1) that does not list the debtor's name correctly could be considered “seriously misleading” and leave the creditor unsecured.

 For more information, see Best Practices for UCC Searches and Filings.